Alan Deere: Post-war career

 Deere returned to his former wartime base at RAF North Weald in May 1952, becoming the station's commander.
 Part of his work at the station involved organising and supervising the construction of a new control tower.
-He kept his hand in on flight duties, flying Gloster Meteors, including one on a demonstration flight to Hornchurch in 1953 for celebrations of the anniversary of the Battle of Britain.
-In June 1954 he was posted to Germany, where he acted as an administrator at the headquarters of the 2nd Tactical Air Force, based at Wildenrath.
+He kept his hand in on flight duties, flying Gloster Meteor jet fighters, including one on a demonstration flight to Hornchurch in 1953 for celebrations of the anniversary of the Battle of Britain.
+In June 1954 he was posted to West Germany, where he acted as an administrator at the headquarters of the 2nd Tactical Air Force, based at Wildenrath.
 From March 1957 he began instructing at the RAF Staff College in Bracknell and later that year was promoted to group captain.
 In between his instructing duties at Bracknell, Deere worked on his autobiography.
 He had been inspired to do so by his return to Hornchurch a few years previously, which had prompted memories of his wartime service there.
 This was published by Hodder & Stoughton in 1959 as Nine Lives, a reference to his many close calls, to largely favourable reviews.

 Deere's teaching duties at Bracknell ended in late 1959 and, after a short period at Transport Command in a liaison capacity, Deere was assigned to the Air Ministry as Director of Postings.
 In March 1961, he was appointed aide-de-camp to the Queen, a role he fulfilled until June 1964.
 By then he was leading Fighter Command's East Anglia sector, having spent the previous year as Assistant Commandant at the RAF College, Cranwell.
 Promoted to air commodore in July 1964, on 30 January 1965, he was given the honour of leading fellow Battle of Britain fighter pilots in the main funeral cortège for Winston Churchill at St. Paul's Cathedral.
 When the Fighter Command sectors were disestablished in August 1965, he appointed commandant at the RAF's No. 1 School of Technical Training at RAF Halton.
 This was his last posting; he retired from the RAF on 12 December 1967.